top of page

 1️⃣ First, if you want to track your period, there are many free period-tracker apps available.
 Tracking your period is something many women do as a key health indicator, helps with planning and convenience, and, depending on your age, it can help highlight when hormones are beginning to fluctuate in perimenopause.
 If you are making decisions about contraception, please read the recommended guidelines from the International Menopause Society here.

-2️⃣ Second, I am not an advocate of “tracking symptoms."
+2️⃣ Second, I am not fond of telling women to “track their symptoms."
 Here's why:

 ...it's a signal not for you to track, but to take action!
 We don't track how many times our windshield wipers don't turn on in the rain…or how many times a tire looks flat…we simply take action; we investigate all the possible reasons why and what all of our available options are for treating and/or preventing.